 Get to Know Your Election Officials

-Michigan's election system is a complex, highly decentralized system made up of 83 counties, 277 cities and 1,240 townships.
+Michigan's election system is a complex, highly decentralized system made up of 83 counties, 280 cities and 1,240 townships.
+Clerk here to look up your local clerk's contact information in the Michigan Voter Information Center

 Next are the county election officials.
 Counties support the election process in a number of ways.
 Each county has a County Election Commission, with the chief judge of probate of the county or probate court district, the county clerk and county treasurer.
 The commission provides election supplies, including ballots for federal, state and county elections.